moonlight-mod/moonlight-mod.github.io/docs/02-ext-dev/06-webpack.md

 Similar to patching, extensions can also insert their own Webpack modules.
 These can be required like normal modules (which means they can be used inside of patches and other extensions).

-To create a Webpack module, export them from your extension's web entrypoint:
+To create a Webpack module, export them from your extension's web entrypoint, or [use an ESM Webpack module](/docs/02-ext-dev/04-esm-webpack-modules.md):

 ```ts
 export const webpackModules: Record<string, ExtensionWebpackModule> = {